BCLibraries/burns-exhibits/content/Eleanor Early/Early's Travel Books.md

 {{< /galleryfigure >}}

 {{< /galleryrow >}}
 In gathering material for the book *[New York Holiday](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21366407640001021)*, Early ate in most of the two hundred restaurants described and visited the Statue of Liberty half a dozen times.
-The photograph is of Early at Rockefeller Center in New York City and looking out over New York City from the Empire State Building.

 {{< galleryrow >}}

 {{< galleryfigure src="11A_MS1995-005-14-23B.jpg"